 Check out thewoofguide.com, which awards properties in Pembrookshire with paw ratings based on pet-friendliness.
 However, you do not have to go far for some amazing places to stay with your dog.
 The winner of the ‘dog friendliest’ award 2017 from Visit England, is based in Suffolk!
 The picture-postcard Letheringham Water Mill has seven acres, a mill pool, and the host’s own dogs as playmates.

 Campsites, often the cheapest form of accommodation, may also be the most pet-friendly.
 Most sites accept pets though it is best to with the campsite first as things may have changed with the need for increased social distancing.

-Do have a think before you book if canvas walls will be bit flimsy for your dog, or cramped!
+Do have a think before you book if canvas walls will be a bit flimsy for your dog, or cramped!
 There are lots of options of Yurts, Wigwams, or cabins that could work.
 Many have sites have en suite facilities for each pitch.
-Forest Holidays has nine UK locations, and lots of choice of cabins that could be a great option for a short break away with your dog.
+Forest Holidays has nine UK locations and lots of choice of cabins that could be a great option for a short break away with your dog.

 There are also hotels and spa’s that accept dogs if you are looking for a bit more pampering this summer.
 Check out the Luxe Pet Guide they have listed what they think to be the most dog-friendly Luxury UK hotels, pubs and restaurants.
-Its worth checking it out if you are also looking for places to go out to eat with your dog while on your holiday.
+It’s worth checking out if you are also looking for places to go out to eat with your dog while on your holiday.

 Need help with the cost?

-An affordable small loan from us could help with costs of going away.
+An affordable small loan from us could help with the cost of going away.
 Your manageable repayment can include a saving amount, so when you’ve paid back your loan, you will have saved money too for the next trip away!
 For more information & to apply online see our personal loan page.